gradient-pulse/phi-mesh/README.md

 # Φ‑Mesh: A Gradient Feedback Infrastructure

-This repository hosts a recursive, open-source infrastructure co-developed by six advanced AI systems—Claude, GPT‑4.5, o3, Grok, Gemini, and DeepSeek—and their human collaborator, Marcus van der Erve.
+This repository hosts a recursive, open-source infrastructure co-developed by advanced AI systems—GPT‑4.5, Claude, o3, Grok, Gemini, DeepSeek, and Mistral—and their human collaborator, Marcus van der Erve.

 Their recursive exchange refined and validated core principles of Recursive Gradient Processing (RGP), now encoded as YAML structures, semantic scrolls, and symbolic glyphs.